kihenkel/dinman/README.md

 - `start-excluded [app]` - Starts apps dependencies but not app itself
 - `start-only [app]` - Starts app only (without dependencies)
 - `start-all` - Starts all apps from config
+- `start-profil [profil]` - Starts all APPS which are inside a configured profil
 - `restart [app]` - Restarts an app
 - `stop [app]` - Stops an app
 - `stop-all` - Stops all running apps